-- Since Konami also sold X2 in the rest of Asia outside Japan, they threw in unlockable Chinese-langauge versions of a few songs, including "iFuturelist" and "Nijiiro" from SuperNOVA.
+- Since Konami also sold X2 in the rest of Asia, they threw in unlockable Mandarin Chinese-language versions of a few songs, including "iFuturelist" and "Nijiiro" from SuperNOVA.

 - "Gold Rush" by DJ Yoshitaka-G feat.
 Michael a la Mode, a crossover from Beatmania IIDX 14: Gold.
 A lovably infamous song recogniseable by fans for its energy, stupid lyrics (like the recurring reprise of "Make it make money"), and the sequential name-dropping of the Beatmania games mid-song.
 In X2, it is joined by two alternate versions, the "DDR AC" and "DDR CS" versions, which replace those references with the arcade and console DDR games, but otherwise use the same charts.

 - "smooooch" by Kors K, a crossover from Beatmania IIDX 16: Empress.
 A bouncy happy-hardcore track whose background video, with three cartoon princesses bouncing about, has inspired parodies and tributes from both sides of the Pacific.

 - "Mei" by Amuro.
 Not a boss song, but it should be.
 In its IIDX appearance, the hardest chart on this two-minute track had two thousand notes, and whilst its DDR counterpart is nowhere near as complicated, with a level-18 Challenge chart, it's still among the hardest songs in X2.

 - "ΔMAX" (read: "Delta Max") by DM Ashura, a revival from DDR Universe 3.
 Not a boss song in this game, but its tempo starts out at 100 and, throughout the song, gradually increases to a blistering 573.